ipverse/rir-ip/README.md

 ## Update notes

-- 2022-12-18: Fixed prefixes for delegated networks as reported by @RF3
+- 2022-12-18: Fixed prefixes for some delegated networks as reported by [RF3](https://github.com/RF3)

 ## How to use